Continuous Monte Carlo Graph Search: Introduction

 \section{Introduction}

-Monte Carlo Tree Search (MCTS) is a well-known online planning algorithm for solving the decision making problem in discrete action spaces \citep{coulom2006efficient,coulom2007computing}.
-It has been shown that when a learned transition model is available, MCTS could be used for achieving super-human performance in various domains such as Atari, Go, Chess, and Shogi \citep{schrittwieser2020mastering}.
-That is why recent research has been trying to extend MCTS to environments with continuous state and action spaces \citep{hamalainen2014online,Rajamaeki2018,lee2020monte,kim2020monte,hubert2021learning}.
+Monte Carlo Tree Search (MCTS) is a well-known online planning algorithm for solving decision-making problems in discrete action spaces \citep{coulom2006efficient,coulom2007computing}.
+MCTS achieves super-human performance in various domains such as Atari, Go, Chess, and Shogi when a learned transition model is available \citep{schrittwieser2020mastering}.
+Therefore, recent research has tried to extend MCTS to environments with continuous state and action spaces \citep{hamalainen2014online,Rajamaeki2018,lee2020monte,kim2020monte,hubert2021learning}.

-There are several limitations in the current approaches for extending MCTS to environments with continuous states and actions.
-Approaches such as MCTS with progressive widening \citep{chaslot2008progressive,couetoux2011continuous}, that build the search tree by discretizing the action space, do not scale up well to high-dimensional action spaces.
-On the other hand, learning-based approaches require a large number of samples and are also difficult to implement \citep{Rajamaeki2018,hubert2021learning}.
+However, current MCTS approaches for continuous states and actions are limited~\citep{chaslot2008progressive,couetoux2011continuous,Rajamaeki2018,hubert2021learning}.
+MCTS approaches that build the search tree by discretizing the action space or otherwise limiting the growth of the tree, such as progressive widening approaches~\citep{coulom2007computing,chaslot2008progressive,couetoux2011continuous}, do not scale up well to high-dimensional action spaces and complex problems due to the search space increasing exponentially with the planning horizon and action dimensionality \citep{browne2012survey,yee2016monte}.
+To alleviate this problem, learning-based approaches~\citep{Rajamaeki2018,hubert2021learning} reduce the required planning horizon when a sufficiently large number of training samples is available but do not solve the underlying problem of increasing search space size.

-This paper presents Continuous Monte Carlo Graph Search (CMCGS), a novel extension of MCTS to the continuous control problem.
-Similar to MCTS, CMCGS employs an iterative mechanism for building a search graph that can the be used for sampling the next action.
+To solve the search space explosion problem in MCTS-based continuous planning, this paper presents Continuous Monte Carlo Graph Search (CMCGS), an extension of MCTS to the continuous control problem.
+Similarly to MCTS, CMCGS employs an iterative mechanism for building a search graph that yields the next action to execute.
 At each iteration, a series of operators is used to grow the search graph and update the information stored in the graph nodes.
-CMCGS uses state clustering and Gaussian action bandits to deal with challenges posed by continuous states and actions.
-Our experiments show that CMCGS demonstrates robust and superior performance compared to the baselines in several challenging benchmarks, including high-dimensional environments from DeepMind Control Suite \citep{tunyasuvunakool2020}.
+CMCGS uses state clustering and Gaussian action bandits to deal with the challenges posed by high-dimensional continuous states and actions and limit the search space explosion.